thimpat/to-esm/README.md

 **_search_** can be a plain string or a regex
 <br><br>

-### Options to use a module version for .cjs different from the .esm one.
+### Options to use two different modules of the same library.

 Some libraries